 For New Academy Students

-Attendance at an Open House/Orientation is the essential first step for incoming students or anyone interested in the Academy courses.
-Attending live via Zoom or in-person at our Sausalito campus is best so that you can have your questions answered in real-time, but if that’s not possible please watch the video of our most recent Orientation below.
+Attendance at an Academy Orientation is the essential first step for anyone interested in the Academy courses.
+Attending live via Zoom or in-person at our Sausalito campus is best so that you can have your questions answered in real-time.
+If that’s not possible please watch the video of our most recent Orientation below.

 If you have questions after watching the video or listening to the audio, please email the teacher, Francesca.